Daniphys/Daniphys/README.md

 - 👋 Hi, I’m @Daniphys
-- 👀 I’m interested in data analysis
+- 👀 I’m interested in data analysis, data science, all about machine learning and deep learning
-- 🌱 I’m currently learning machine learning and data analysis
+- 🌱 I’m currently learning machine learning, deep learning and data analysis
-- 💞️ I’m looking to collaborate on data analysis
+- 💞️ I’m looking to collaborate on data analysis and data science
 - 📫 How to reach me: d73ricardo@gmail.com

 <!---